INFORMSJoC/2022.0239/src/README.md

 The function innerOptProb.m solves the inner optimiation problem as described in the paper.
 It takes the coefficients of the convex inequalities defining the input shape and a vector of directions given in form of tangent of angle theta.
 It finds the optimal rectangle aligned to rotated axes for each of those angles.

-File LIR_param_f.m is the main file.
+The function LIR_param_f.m is the main function.
 This function finds the Largest Inscibed Rectangle inside a polygon (ellipse or other convex bodies) and returns its volume and its ratio to the volume of the polygon (convex body).
 Its axis-aligned version is presented in LIAR_param.m.

 The input to this function is the shape in which we need to find the largest inscribed rectangle, an angle precision, an epsilon error as a measure of accuracy.